JunbeomL22/SurfaceFitting/README.md

 ```
 xlwings addin install
 ```
 Then, in your VBA, add xlwings reference.
-In addition, in your xlwings addin, set the Python encironment as the absolute path and load the python function by clicking "Import Function".
+In addition, in your xlwings addin, set the Python environment as the absolute path and load the python function by clicking "Import Function".

 ## Usage
 Now, you can use the fitting function in the excel work book: